ppone/docs/guides/chasing.md

 One nifty aspect of chasing is that you get to choose when cadences run.
 For example, you could choose to execute any scheduled activities at 7am every day.
 Or maybe you want to restrict this to specific days of the weeks or month.
 Chasing gives you the fine-grained control to make sure you are reaching your customers at optimal times.

 Each cadence has its own timing settings that run at the time that you have specified.
-Any times given are based on your company time zone in **Settings** > **Business Profile**.
+Any times given are based on your company time zone in **Settings** &rarr; **Business Profile**.

 ### Balance and Age Mechanics